tureptor/Hollow-Knight-Charm-Combinations-Counter/README.md

 - The following two pairs of charms cannot coexist because they require different choices during a playthrough.
 Grimmchild has multiple upgrade stages, but they are not considered unique by any wikis:
 	- **Grimmchild I-IV**, **Carefree Melody**
 - **Kingsoul** and **Voidheart** are also an upgrade pair that cannot coexist.

+# Usage

+Clone the repository and run HK_charms_combo_counter.py with Python.

+It does have a dependency on tqdm to display a progress bar (`from tqdm.contrib import itertools`) but if you don't want to install it, just import the standard `itertools` instead and remove the `miniters=1` parameter from the call of `itertools.product`